danielsaidi/website_danielsaidi/_posts/2009-08-24-json-serialization-in-csharp.md

 describes a serializer and implement a JSON serializer that uses the code above.

 **Addon** These days, Newtonsoft JSON is more or less a standard when it comes to working with JSON in .NET.
+Grab it from NuGet.